The zero trust architecture is often seen as the ultimate, foolproof method of implementing information security.

 Since the organizations didn’t follow the least privileged mindset, the combination of such data seemed practical with all the information shared with everyone regardless of their need.

-Implementing a zero-trust architecture within a frenzied state of information would be a challenge nonetheless.
+Implementing a zero-trust architecture within a frenzied state of information would be challenging.

 Analyzing and implementing verification and access control might prove costly and require a more significant architecture that would be too complex to build.

-Despite the challenges it poses, the zero trust model is indeed the ideal model to resist data theft and insider threat challenges.
+Despite its challenges, the zero trust model is the ideal model to resist data theft and insider threat challenges.